2024 United Kingdom general election

-The 2024 United Kingdom general election was held on Thursday, 4 July 2024 to elect all 650 members of the House of Commons.
-The opposition Labour Party, led by Keir Starmer, won a landslide victory over the governing Conservative Party under Prime Minister Rishi Sunak, ending 14 years of Conservative government.
+A general election was held in the United Kingdom on 4 July 2024 to elect all 650 members of the House of Commons.
+The opposition Labour Party, led by Keir Starmer, won a landslide victory over the governing Conservative Party under Prime Minister Rishi Sunak, ending 14 years of Conservative-led government.

 Labour secured 411 seats (Note: Including 43 Labour Co-op MPs) (Note: The figure does not include Lindsay Hoyle, the speaker of the House of Commons, who was included in the Labour seat total by some media outlets.
-By long-standing convention, the Speaker severs all ties to their affiliated party upon being elected speaker.) and a 174-seat majority, the third-best showing in the party's history and its best since 2001.
-The party's vote share was 33.7%, the lowest of any majority party on record, making this the least proportional general election in British history.
+By long-standing convention, the Speaker severs all ties to their affiliated party upon being elected speaker.) and a 172-seat majority, the third-best showing in the party's history and its best since 2001.
+The party's vote share was 33.7%, the lowest of any governing party on record, making this the least proportional general election in British history.
 They became the largest party in England, Scotland and Wales.
-The Conservatives suffered their worst-ever defeat, winning 121 seats with 23.7% of the vote and losing 251 seats, including those of the former prime minister Liz Truss and 12 Cabinet ministers.
+The Conservatives suffered their worst-ever defeat, winning 121 seats with 23.7% of the vote and losing 251 seats, including those of the former prime minister Liz Truss and 12 cabinet ministers.
+A total of 335 new MPs entered the House of Commons.

 Smaller parties saw record support, with 42.6% of the total vote.
 The Liberal Democrats, led by Ed Davey, became the third-largest party with 72 seats, their best result ever and better than any Liberal Party result since 1923.
 Reform UK, led by Nigel Farage, won five seats and 14.3% of the vote, the third-highest vote share, and the Green Party won four seats.
 For both parties this was their best parliamentary result to date.

-In Scotland the Scottish National Party dropped from 48 to 9 seats, losing its status as Scotland's largest party.
+In Scotland, the Scottish National Party (SNP) dropped from 48 to nine seats, losing its status as Scotland's largest party.
 In Wales, Plaid Cymru won four seats.
-In Northern Ireland, which has a distinct set of political parties, Sinn Féin retained seven seats; the first election in which an Irish nationalist party won the most seats in Northern Ireland.
-The Democratic Unionist Party dropped from 8 to 5 seats.
+In Northern Ireland, which has a distinct set of political parties, Sinn Féin retained seven seats, while the Democratic Unionist Party dropped from eight to five seats, making this the first election in which an Irish nationalist party won the most seats in Northern Ireland.

 Campaign issues included the economy, healthcare, housing, energy and immigration.
 There was relatively little discussion of Brexit, which was a major issue during the 2019 general election.
-This was the first general election under the Dissolution and Calling of Parliament Act 2022, the first with photo identification required to vote in Great Britain, (Note: In Northern Ireland, voter ID was already required at elections before it was introduced in the rest of the UK.) and the first fought using the new constituency boundaries implemented following the 2023 review of Westminster constituencies.
+This was the first general election under the Dissolution and Calling of Parliament Act 2022, the first with photo identification required to vote in Great Britain, (Note: In Northern Ireland, voter ID was already required at elections before it was introduced in the rest of the UK.) and the first contested using the new constituency boundaries implemented following the 2023 review of Westminster constituencies.